Blog Post

 Avebury Post-Glacial Flooding

 The significance of this was underscored in the recent episode of ‘Digging for Britain,’ where a settlement was discovered.
-The attempt to justify its location and function relied on a modern OS map, leading to an absurd and inaccurate conclusion—a ceremonial purpose rather than a functional trading place at the river’s edge.
+The attempt to justify its location and function relied on a modern OS map, leading to an absurd and inaccurate conclusion—namely, that it served a ceremonial purpose rather than a functional trading place at the river’s edge.
 This further underscores the limitations of traditional mapping methods and the value that LiDAR brings to understanding past topologies.
 (Avebury Post-Glacial Flooding)

 Avebury through time